-After the selector rod gets where it is going, the trip magnet is released so all the trip fingers go back to their "idle" positions.
+After the selector rod gets moving, the trip magnet is released so all the trip fingers go back to their "idle" positions.

 When the selector rod is brought down at the end of the connection, the reset lever of the tripped brush assembly (actually a second "finger" of the trip lever) strikes a fixed horizontal rod that runs across the width of the bank, which resets the lever to its untripped position.